United Farm Workers: Roles

 The role of César Chávez, a co-founder of UFW, was to frame his campaigns in terms of consumer safety and involving social justice, bringing benefits to the farmworker unions.
 One of UFW's, along with Chávez's, important aspects that has been overlooked is building coalitions.

 The United Farm Workers allows farmworkers to help improve their working conditions and wages.
 The UFW embraces nonviolence in its attempt to cultivate members on political and social issues.

-The union publicly adopted the principles of non-violence championed by Mahatma Gandhi and Dr. Martin Luther King Jr.On July 22, 2005, the UFW announced that it was joining the Change to Win Federation (now known as the Strategic Organizing Center), a coalition of labor unions functioning as an alternative to the AFL–CIO.
+The union publicly adopted the principles of non-violence championed by Mahatma Gandhi and Martin Luther King Jr. On July 22, 2005, the UFW announced that it was joining the Change to Win Federation (now known as the Strategic Organizing Center), a coalition of labor unions functioning as an alternative to the AFL–CIO.
 On January 13, 2006, the union officially disaffiliated from the AFL–CIO.
 In contrast to other Change to Win-affiliated unions, the AFL–CIO neglected to offer the right of affiliation to regional bodies to the UFW.